 However, I believe that whatever works for you and your spouse is what makes sense.
 Some relationship advice out there recommends that having weekly relationship meetings is excellent.

-Because my partner and I frequently discuss serious matters in our daily chats, we don’t feel the need for these exams to take place too frequently.
+Because my partner and I frequently discuss severe matters in our daily chats, we don’t feel the need for these exams to take place too often.
 Not to mention, since we both work from home, we have many opportunities to converse.
 Too much, some could say…

 A biweekly or monthly relationship check-in is likely to be ideal for the majority of couples.
 But don’t be afraid to try different things and see what works for you.